 Are all paddles the same?

 Generally yes.
 There are different sizes, but they are simply plastic paddles with straps / tubing which attaches the paddle to your hand.
 There are some paddles such as 'Finis Agility Paddles' which encourage good technique.
 The paddles will fall off your hand unless you put your hand into the water correctly.
 However, you need to decide what you want the paddles for.
 Are they to improve your technique, or just to increase resistance and develop muscular endurance?
 If you are using them simply for 'resistance purposes' then a standard paddle is best rather than a 'technique paddle'.
-You can see our paddles here, if you need advice regarding swim training accessories, then call in store or contact us and we'll make sure you get what's right for you!
+From our experience we also find that swimmers can 'tense' their arm using the agility paddles as they grip them with their thumb.
+A big part of successful swimming is a relaxed arm and hand, using traditional paddles with tubing allows you to relax more.
+You can see our paddles here, if you need advice regarding swim training accessories, then call in store or contact us on 01257 251217 and we'll make sure you get what's right for you!

 If you found this article useful, it really helps us if you share on social media!